About the Holidays

 Today is also Arbor Day, a national celebration of trees that began as a campaign by J. Morton Sterling and his wife after they moved from Michigan to Nebraska in 1854.
 Morton advocated for the planting of trees not only for their beauty but as windbreaks for crops on the state’s flat farmland, to keep soil from washing away, as building materials, and for shade.
 In 1872, Morton proposed a tree-planting day to take place on April 10.
 On that day nearly one million trees were planted in Nebraska.
 The idea was made official in 1874, and soon, other states joined in.
 In 1882 schools began taking part.
 Today, most states celebrate Arbor Day either today or on a day more suited for their growing season.
 To learn about events in your area, find activities to download, and more, visit the Arbor Day Foundation website.

 I received a copy of If I Were a Park Ranger from Albert Whitman and Company for review consideration.
 All opinions are my own.
-I’m excited to be partnering with Albert Whitman in an amazing giveaway!
-See details below.

 If I Were a Park Ranger